rohitdavas/Self_Learning/Deeplearning.ai DeepLearning Specialisation/Course 1 : Neural Networks & Deep Learning/README.md

 ### Hi,

+Assignments are incudes in week 2, week 3, week 4 folder.

-There are other resources mentioned during the course.
+There are other resources mentioned during the course which I am providing the link here.

 - week 2
     1. [WildMl Implementing A neural Network From Scratch](http://www.wildml.com/201509implementing-a-neural-network-from-scratch/)